Lauerita/CorrDiffSCIL/VideoScript.md

 You are at the end of this video tutorial.
 For more information on the model, visit NVIDIA's [official webpage](https://docs.nvidia.com/nim/earth-2/corrdiff/latest/overview.html) for CorrDiff NIM or the [model card](https://build.nvidia.com/nvidia/corrdiff/modelcard).

 Thank you so much for watching.
+I hope this tutorial gives you a good idea of how to generate weather forecasts using CorrDiff NIM, and I hope you can try and generate your own desired forecasts using this wonderful tool.